AlexiaJM/RelativisticGAN/README.md

   * mv cats_bigger_than_256x256 "your_input_folder_256x256"

 **To run**
+* To run models
+  * Use GAN_losses_iter.py (Version you probably will want to use)
+  * Use GAN_losses_iter_PAC.py (Version with PacGAN-2, to use when there is severe mode collapse only)
+* To Replicate
   * Open stable.sh and run the lines you want
   * Open unstable.sh and run the lines you want

 **Notes**

-Installing both Tensorflow and Pytorch in the same computer is a bit annoying.
 If you just want to generate pictures and you do not care about the Fréchet Inception Distance (FID), you do not need to download Tensorflow.

+If you don't want to generate cat, nor get the FID, you can skip ahead and focus entirely on "GAN_losses_iter.py".

 Although I always used the same seed (seed = 1), keep in mind that your results may be sightly different.
 Neural networks are notoriously difficult to perfectly replicate.
 You never know if something that I changed while working on the paper could have affected the randomness in some of my earlier experiments (I did stable experiments first, then unstable experiments for CIFAR-10, and most recently the unstable experiments for CAT).
 CUDNN is also said to introduce some randomness and I use it.
 I forgot to put a seed for the tensorflow FID scripts so FIDs may vary by a 2-3 points, but hopefully they shouldn't change much since I used a very large amount of images for the calculations.